lambda-kollektiv/react-lk/README.md

 ## License

-Copyright © 2015 Konrad Kühne
+Copyright © 2015 Konrad Kühne et al.

 Distributed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.